 <img alt="" src="https://secure.rigi9bury.com/188572.png" style="display:none;">

-Are You & Your Executive Team Spending Time on the Right Sales Activity?
+Are You and Your Executive Team Spending Time on the Right Sales Activity?

-Before joining MarketLauncher, I spent 5 years working with YPO (Young President’s Organization), a CEO peer-group with 27,000 members worldwide.
-I had the opportunity to hear first-hand some of the challenges that leaders face across a wide range of industries and business sizes.
+Before joining MarketLauncher, one of our team members spent five years working with the Young Presidents' Organization, a CEO peer group with 27,000 members worldwide.
+She had the opportunity to hear first-hand some of the challenges that leaders face across a wide range of industries and business sizes.

-Something I heard a lot from these executives is that the space between marketing and sales is where they often have to jump in to facilitate, even when they have a full sales team.
-What a lot of people don’t realize is that most leads, warm or cold, take at least 8-15 touches or more to get to a meeting.
+Many of these executives said they often have to jump in to facilitate the space between marketing and sales, even when they have a full sales team.
+What many people don’t realize is that most leads, warm or cold, take at least 8-15 touches to get to a meeting.
 And if you are tracking all that activity ian Excel spreadsheet, the process becomes overwhelming and leadto missed opportunities.
 Across the board, companies not only struggle to keep their marketing and sales teams aligned, but oftentimes they haven’t developed a proven process to move the needle forward with the right prospects.

 As a senior leader of your organization, you know where your strengths lie and where you should spend your time.
-So, what can you do strategically to remove the many tactical sales needs from your day-to-day that are taking you away from where you need to be?
+So, what can you do strategically to remove those time-intensive sales tactics from your day-to-day that take you away from where you need to be?

 Begin by asking yourself the following questions: